Plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 In use since the 1950s, this is the most popular of all the mulches available.

-Penn State University has conducted research that shows that the soil directly beneath a layer of black plastic mulch may be as much as 5° degrees warmer at a depth of 2″ inches and 3° degrees warmer at a depth of four inches, when compared with adjacent, unprotected soil.
+Penn State University has conducted research that shows that the soil directly beneath a layer of black plastic mulch may be as much as 5° degrees Fahrenheit warmer at a depth of 2″ inches and 3° degrees Fahrenheit warmer at a depth of 4″ inches when compared with adjacent, unprotected soil.

 These extra degrees of heat allow you to set your plants out considerably earlier, leading to earlier plant maturity and more fruit in the growing season.

 Interestingly, the use of plastic mulch in both red and blue produced similar results.

 White Plastic Mulch

 It can definitely help cool the soil in areas of extreme heat, smother weeds, retain soil moisture, and have cooler soil temperatures.

 These effects make it possible to grow cooler weather crops such as cauliflower, cabbage, peas, and broccoli in warmer climates.

-Trials show that white plastic mulch is more effective than biodegradable options such as straw.
+Trials show that white plastic mulch is more effective than biodegradable options such as straws.

 Although it is more costly initially than these options, the fact that it lasts forever makes it a more economical mulch choice.